 - Spray paint: $3.87

 We had the newspaper and nails on hand, but even if you had to buy some kraft paper and nails, you could get up a gallery wall for less than $20.
 And I think it makes a big impact in the room!

-I love this project for two reasons, first up, the obvious fact that we filled a wall with art that is meaningful.
+I love this project for two reasons.
+First up, the obvious fact that we filled a wall with art that is meaningful.
 It makes us so happy to look up at these frames and know that each and every item represents something special to us.
 Secondly, I love that this project is entirely upcycled.
-Not only is upcylcing good for the budget, but it’s also really good for the environment.
-Knowing there is such a good collection of frames just asking to be loved at a local thrift shop makes me never want to buy new picture frames every again!
+Not only is upcycling good for the budget, but it’s also really good for the environment.
+Knowing there is such a good collection of frames just asking to be loved at a local thrift shop makes me never want to buy new picture frames ever again!